Exploring Cover Crops in an Integrated Approach to Reduce Disease Pressure and Increase Beneficial Insects in Watermelon Production

 Cover crops offer a range of benefits that include suppressing disease in subsequent cash crops, providing habitat for beneficial insects, and promoting pollinators.
 Overwintering cover crops can provide early floral resources for pollinators and refuge to other beneficial insects like natural predators before cash crops are planted.
 These attributes may help bridge beneficial insects into the crop following cover crop termination.

 Cover crops have also been found to reduce severity of some watermelon diseases.
 Based on these benefits, it is worthwhile to investigate the potential of different cover crops for use as an integrated pest management strategy in watermelon production.
 Such a strategy would benefit watermelon yield while cutting costs and pesticide use, making production more sustainable.
-This will be a 1-year project designed to determine the cover crop monocultures or mixtures best suited for the watermelon disease suppression, pollinator production, and bridging beneficial insects into watermelon production systems.
+The grant provided funding for 1-year of this research project designed to determine the cover crop monocultures or mixtures best suited for the watermelon disease suppression, pollinator production, and bridging beneficial insects into watermelon production systems.

-To achieve this goal, insects will be sampled in various cover crop treatments before planting, and disease and insects will be evaluated in the subsequently planted watermelon.
-Findings will be presented to watermelon growers in the form of educational materials and a field day.
+To achieve this goal, insects were sampled in various cover crop treatments before termination and after termination before planting watermelon.
+Disease and insects were evaluated in the subsequently planted watermelon.
+Pollinators were sampled in the cover crops and watermelon during bloom as well.
+Findings were presented to watermelon growers during talks and at field day watermelon workshops.

 Objective 1: Evaluate winter cover crops and cover crop mixtures to determine which are best suited for increasing natural enemies.